Shrinking Dead Sea leaves trail of perilous sinkholes

 The Dead Sea is a favorite spot for tourists, who enjoy floating effortlessly in its highly salted waters and treating their skin with the mineral-rich mud that lines its shores.
 But two popular beaches have been forced to close and officials fear tourism could start to be more seriously affected.

 It also supports a huge mining industry.
-Israel Chemicals (ICL) and Jordan's Arab Potash Company extract minerals like fertilizer potash and flame-retardant bromine for export around the world.
+Israel Chemicals (ICL) and Jordan's Arab Potash Company extract minerals like fertiliser potash and flame-retardant bromine for export around the world.

 It takes less than an hour to drive the length of the lake, which is linked to the Sea of Galilee in the north by the River Jordan.
 Eighty years ago it would have been a single, 70 km (43 mile) lake.
 Today the bottom third has dried up and what is left is kept alive artificially by ICL as evaporation pools.